salsalabs/extractenator/README.md

     --url <text>  URL to read
     --dir <text>  directory where the temlate and all resource files are stored.
 ```
-All arguments are requiored.
-Failure to provide one or more arguemnts gets
+All arguments are required.
+Failure to provide one or more arguments gets
 this treatment:
 ```
 Error: All arguments are required!